 Computer Information Science (BA/BS)

 The mission and goals of the Computer Science Department are stated in the Computer Science major.
 The Computer Information Science major provides computer training that can be utilized in many fields of employment.
 The major is structured in such a way that the student can easily earn a second major and thereby apply the computer expertise in another field of choice.
-Computer Information Science requires 38 core credits plus a 12-credit upper-level concentration in any applied field approved by the Dean of the College of Natural Sciences and Mathematics, such as business, computer security, education, internet computing, or mathematics.
+Computer Information Science requires 38 core credits plus a 12-credit upper-level concentration in any applied field approved by the Dean of the College of Natural Sciences and Mathematics, such as business, computer security, internet computing, or mathematics.

 credit hours (ba)